ivbeg/awesome-data-takeout/README.md

 * [Flickr](https://www.flickr.com/account/) - find "Your Flickr Data" part of the webpage and request your data.
 It will be sent to your linked email.
 * [Etsy](https://www.etsy.com/your/account/privacy) - use "Request your data for download" button to get data as CSV and JSON files
 * [Pinboard](https://pinboard.in/settings/backup) - export your Pinboard bookmarks
+* [Spotify](https://www.spotify.com/account/privacy/) - use "Download your data" tool in your account page ([learn more](https://support.spotify.com/us/article/data-rights-and-privacy-settings/))